yabtesfu/Gebeta-Game/README.md

 - `MancalaAI.java` - Computer opponent using minimax with alpha-beta pruning.
 - `MancalaStateTest.java` - JUnit 5 unit tests for the rules engine.

+**Theme & presentation:**
+- `Theme.java` - Central Habesha palette, fonts, and shared paint helpers (cards, dividers).
+- `ThemedButton.java` - Rounded, gradient buttons with gold rims and hover feedback.
+- `BackgroundManager.java` - Warm-tinted photographic backdrop, cached and with drop-in variations.
+- `SoundPlayer.java` - Sound effects synthesized in code (no audio assets), with a mute toggle.

 **User interface (Swing):**
 - `Gebeta.java` - Main application class and screen navigation
-- `IntroPanel.java` - Introduction screen and mode/difficulty selection
+- `IntroPanel.java` - Themed main menu and mode/difficulty selection
-- `GamePanel.java` - Game interface, input handling, and AI turn orchestration
+- `GamePanel.java` - Game HUD, input handling, animation, and AI turn orchestration
-- `AboutPanel.java` - Developer information
+- `AboutPanel.java` - The story behind the game (culture + craft)
-- `HelpPanel.java` - Game instructions and help
+- `HelpPanel.java` - How to play
 - `GameBoard.java` - Bridges the rules engine to the on-screen board and stones
 - `Pit.java` - Visual pit (geometry + drawing)
 - `Stone.java` - Stone object for visual representation
+- `MoveTrace.java` - Per-move record the UI replays as the sowing animation

+**Developer tools (`tools/`, not part of the game):**
+- `DemoGifGenerator.java` - Renders the board's own draw code to the animated README GIF.
+- `ScreenshotTool.java` - Renders each screen headlessly to a PNG for the README.

 ## Architecture